maurograndaoramos/myDjangoapp/README.md

 http://localhost:8000
 ```

-However, this project contains Poetry and is ready to be launched with Docker or using a Dev Container in VsCode.
-I highly recommend doing so to avoid installing anything directly on your machine.
+I used a Developer Container in VsCode and I highly recommend you do so to avoid installing any of the necessary dependencies directly on your machine.

+*If you use vim or nvim, I'm more than willing to bet you already know how to spin this up without using VsCode so no guides are necessary for you.
+Also, props.*

 [TO BE ADDED]